ShifaSaiyad/Online-Food-Ordering-System-Python-Flask-/README.md

 🍽️ Online Food Ordering System (Python Flask)

-A simple and functional Online Food Ordering System developed using Python Flask and SQLite.
-This project allows users to browse food items, place orders, and download order receipts in PDF format, while admins can manage menus and view orders through an admin panel.
+Online Food Ordering System is a basic web application developed using Python Flask and SQLite as part of my learning journey.
+The project allows users to browse food items, place orders, and download an order receipt in PDF format.
+It includes an admin panel to manage the food menu and view customer orders.
+This project helped me understand Flask fundamentals, database operations, and basic web application workflow.

 🚀 Features